 27. Count the windmills of the Karoo

-28. Go on a hot air ballon ride at Pilanesberg Game Reserve
+28. Go on a hot air balloon ride at Pilanesberg Game Reserve

-This is a big 5 destination where hot air ballon rides, self-drives or guided game drives can be arranged.
+This is a big 5 destination where hot air balloon rides, self-drives or guided game drives can be arranged.

 29. Get up close and personal with baby monkeys